EconLearn

 Contractionary Monetary Policy

-The Fed sells bonds on the open market, or raises the discount rate, or increases the reserve requirement.
-Bank reserves contract.
-The money supply shrinks, shifting MS to the left.
-The equilibrium interest rate rises.
-Borrowing becomes more expensive for firms considering capital investments and for households weighing large purchases.
-Investment and interest-sensitive consumption decline.
-Aggregate demand shifts left, easing upward pressure on prices.
+The Fed sells bonds, raises the discount rate, or increases the reserve requirement.
+Bank reserves are reduced, the money supply gets smaller, and the money supply curve shifts left.
+The equilibrium interest rate increases.
+Borrowing becomes more expensive for companies deciding whether to invest in equipment and for individuals considering significant purchases.
+Investment and spending that is sensitive to interest rates fall, overall demand shifts left, and the upward push on prices eases.

 The Transmission Mechanism